Roger-Hull/KaseiCoin/README.md

 # KaseiCoin
-Create a crowdsale for an ERC-20 compliant fungible token called KaseiCoin
+Create a crowdsale for an ERC-20 compliant fungible token called KaseiCoin.
+The crowdsale contract will allow people to purchase your token in exchange for ether.

 ## Evaluation Evidence
 The token has been compiled